BethW83/Animal-Adoption-Capstone/README.md

 7. `Analyse` - Interpret what the dashboard visualisations display, with plentiful comments in notebooks.
 8. `Document` - Record findings and conclusions in the Readme and Dashboard.

+Use CRISP-DM:  Cross Industry Standard Process for Data Mining Use the Agile approach: small iterations with constant evaluation.
+Create a thorough and effective Kanban board to keep on track with tasks.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations

 ## Analysis techniques used

+* Basic probability such as independence testing, and distribution analysis is used to understand how the variables affect adoption outcomes.
+Python is used to compute these probabilities directly from the data and to visualize underlying distributions.
 Specific reasoning behind the choice of statistical tests:
 * H1: The data is not normally distributed and the data is independent (one row per pet and no time series data); with one categorical variable and one continuous variable, therefore a Mann-Whitney U Test was used.
 * H2, H3 and H4: The data is not normally distributed, the data is independent; both variables are categorical, therefore a Chi-Squared Test was used.